hawa920/MyTube/README.md

 ![](https://i.imgur.com/LrFHg9W.png)

-  You can hit the EXPLORE button to open a new blank towards the original sites, this project only aims for providing more flexible searching methods with users.
+  You can hit the EXPLORE button to open a new blank towards the original sites, this project only aims for providing users with more flexible searching methods.